shah0150/MAD9145-W21/docs/modules/week2/README.md

 - What was discussed (this comes from the agenda)
 - What were the action items from the meeting (Who is doing what)

+REMEMBER: You can also record each meeting with your phone or laptop.

 ## Learning To Use Wrike